lorenzo-rovigatti/tacoxDNA/README.md

 ## cadnano-to-oxDNA converter

 The `cadnano_oxDNA.py` script converts [cadnano](https://cadnano.org/) files into oxDNA configurations.
+Optionally, it can also output [.oxview files](https://sulcgroup.github.io/oxdna-viewer/) which will contain additional information about base pairing, custom colors and clustered domains.

 Note that the script **does not** support scaffold-less input files.
 It takes two mandatory arguments.

 ### Mandatory arguments
 * The input cadnano file (in json format)